richardcalahan/exportr/README.md

 ### CLI

 There are four simple options for use with the command line tool: **add**, **remove**, **clear** and **list**.
-You can use flags longform `--add, --remove, --clear` or shorhand `-a, -r, -c`.
+You can use flags longform `--add, --remove, --clear, --list` or shorhand `-a, -r, -c, -l`.

     $ exportr --add KEY=VALUE